-To make in a pressure cooker, simply add your chicken, peppers, tomatoes, onions, garlic, and chicken broth into the instant pot.
+To make it in a pressure cooker, simply add your chicken, peppers, tomatoes, onions, garlic, and chicken broth to the Instant Pot.
 Cook on manual, high pressure for 15 minutes, finishing with a quick release.

 While your chicken cooks, steam your frozen cauliflower rice.
 When the chicken is done you’ll add in your cauliflower rice and cilantro.

 If you’re making it on the stove, it’s still super easy and one-pan!
 You’ll simply sautee your onions, garlic, peppers, and tomatoes in a hot skillet with olive oil.
 Remove them from the pan and set them aside.